Blog Page 3

 The plan is to work with sail makers Precision Sails and eventually built a complete sail inventory for all conditions of passage be it offshore or coastal cruising.
 Having efficient head sails is the key to any upwind passages.
 All Morning Stars sails roller furl although am considering changing to a stack pack for the main sail which would allow battens and a larger more powerful sail.
 Will discuss this option with Precision Sails when the time comes.

 The immediate plan is boat projects to be completed.
-Some can wait but others for sure must be done before departure South.

 New 115% Head Sail

 As of just the start of summer (2022) my new head sail has now been sent from design to production.
 The sail cloth has been upgraded to 400 Series Dacron - a foam luff added as well as Sunbrella Pacific Blue UV protection strips.
 The sail is being built to offshore quality and specifically designed for my boat with extensive measurements sent in for consideration.

 This summer has been a long time coming as far as decent weather for deck projects huge on the list.
 Looking positive for a change and time to tackle rigging changes and much more - going to be busy...

 The last of the storage totes containing materials and or tools and supplies are ready to to be used up on projects.